johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ### Evangelistic, proclaiming role ###

-In its evangelistic, proclaiming role messianic communities reflect their confidence that the Messiah, Jesus, is Lord---over the community and spiritual and natural powers influencing human beings.
+In its evangelistic, proclaiming role messianic communities reflect their confidence that the Messiah, Jesus, is Lord—over the community and spiritual and natural powers influencing human beings.
 This is demonstrated by being an irresistible, *inviting* community and a compelling, *believing* community.

 #### An inviting community ####